paser-group/continuous-secsoft/README.md

 - Bring your own laptop.
 You can't work with your peer.
 - All exams are open book, one page both side handwritten cheat sheet allowed, Cheat sheets need to be submitted with exam scripts.
 - For workshop save your work in a Tenn.
 Tech.
 Gitlab repository and share the link in designated iLearn assignments.
-- If the instructor detects copy-paste in source code or exams then that will result in direct **F** for the course .
+- If the instructor detects copy-paste in source code or exams then that will result in direct **F** for the course.
 - For workshops and projects you can consult your peers but the work needs to be solo.